Shalom!

 IV.
 Jesus gives us a reasonable basis for faith (14:29).

 John 14:29 says "And now I have told you before it comes, that when it does come to pass, you may believe.”
 Herman Bavinck’s theology in English translation is called “Our Reasonable Faith,” and that title reflects the truth that God has not called us to blind, baseless trust.
 He has revealed himself in history.
 He has given us a basis for our trust.
 By predicting his betrayal, death, resurrection, and the pouring out of the Spirit, He gave His disciples a reason to believe: when these things began to be fulfilled, they could know that He was who He claimed to be.
-In the OT the Jews were not to believe everyone who claimed to speak for God.
-Dt 18:22,

 "…when a prophet speaks in the name of the LORD, if the thing does not happen or come to pass, that is the thing which the LORD has not spoken; the prophet has spoken it presumptuously; you shall not be afraid of him.”